Skip to content

 This adult curriculum invites participants to wonder what God says about building spaces of care by engaging in a deep reading of Luke 13.

-Youth Curriculum – Facilitators Edition by Kenya Cummings
+Adult Curriculum – Facilitators Edition

 A curriculum to help youth find a bigger and broader vision of the kind of community Christ is calling us to be in times of loss, grief, and disruption.